gustovshikov/obsidian/INE_EJPTv2/Footprinting_Scanning.md

 	- can specify larger number of targets

 # Host_Discovery
+Mostly just use nmap to gather details on Tagets, Services/Versions, and OSs
 ## Types of Scanning
 - ping sweeps
 	- ICMP echo requests